Kitround/Darki/README.md

 A simple macOS menu bar app to automatic toggle between Light and Dark mode with hours.

+This app was totally vibe coded using Perplexity and Claude Sonnet 4.5

 ## Features

 - 🌓 Quick toggle between Light/Dark mode from menu bar